openedx-unsupported/devstack/docs/pycharm_integration.rst

     - ``/edx/app/<SERVICE_NAME>/venvs/<SERVICE_NAME>/bin/python``

-  - For example, the path would be the following for the Credentials Service:
+  - For example, the path would be the following for the Ecommerce Service:

-    - ``/edx/app/credentials/venvs/credentials/bin/python``
+    - ``/edx/app/ecommerce/venvs/ecommerce/bin/python``
+    - Note: The Credentials Service might not have a virtualenv set up in the container.

   - For either lms or studio, you need to use edxapp: